spencertipping/ni/oo-design.md

        we_expect "foo", from => u"ni.rmi.ssh://localhost/data:,foo"->read})

 ->eg('Connecting to an existing remote',
-     'The trick here is to use a ni.pid:X URI...', q{...});
+     'The trick here is to use a ni.rmi.pid:X URI...', q{...});
 ```